-Our school strongly encourages salads, sandwiches, fruits, nuts and simple sugar-free natural juices or purified water as snacks and lunches.
+Our school strongly encourages salads, sandwiches, fruits, nuts and simple sugar-free natural juices or purified water as snacks and viagra rrp australia cost we choice lunches.

-Lunch and only today levitra online canada snack are brought from home and are eaten at the designated snack and lunch times.
-We encourage foods to be of a wholesome and nutritious nature.
-Any food that contains artificial dyes, preservatives, colors, added sugars, corn syrup, or artificial sweeteners are discouraged.
+Lunch and snack are brought from home and are eaten at the designated snack and lunch times.
+We encourage foods to be of a wholesome and only best offers viagra 50mg nutritious nature.
 Candy, gum, and caffeinated or carbonated beverages are not to be brought to school.

 Parents/Guardians are responsible for sending a hot lunch in appropriate containers if they prefer this option for their child.
 Microwave ovens are not used in classrooms.
 Lunch boxes and other food containers are to be leak proof, free of advertisements, athletes, rock stars, cartoon characters, and other media images.